 to welfare statistics.

-missed from the claimant count as they may live below the income
+people are missed from the claimant count as they may live below

-threshold but don't quality or because they do not claim.
+the income threshold but don't quality or because they do not

-Alternatively there are concerns over welfare abuse (claims made by
+claim.
+Alternatively there are concerns over welfare abuse (claims

-considered, there is a risk that welfare statistics will not
+credits are considered, there is a risk that welfare statistics

-capture the significant proportion of those living in poverty who
+will not capture the significant proportion of those living in

-are working.
-Some welfare measures may underestimate the
+poverty who are working.
+Some welfare measures may

-extent of poverty in areas with a higher level of in-work poverty,
+underestimate the extent of poverty in areas with a higher level of

-individual benefits, or entitlement to all benefits for a defined
+of individual benefits, or entitlement to all benefits for a

-age group, means that welfare statistics are often only relevant to
+defined age group, means that welfare statistics are often only

 The Scottish Index of Multiple Deprivation (SIMD) ranks the 6505